Artist-Grade Technical Pens & Fineliners for Drawing

 Conclusion:

-Zig Mangaka are artist-grade, water-based, drawing pens designed for drawing manga and other cartoon drawings.
+Zig Mangaka are artist-grade, water-based pens, designed for drawing manga and comics.

 Nib sizes: 7